K. Balachander

-He also made films under his production house, Kavithalaya Productions.
+Balachander also made films under his production house, Kavithalaya Productions.
 Apart from Tamil, he made films in other languages such as Telugu, Kannada and Hindi.
 Towards the tail end of his career, he directed a few TV serials and made a few film appearances as well.

 Early life and background

 K. Balachander was born in Tamil family in Tanjore district (now Tiruvarur district), India.
 Balachander stated that, "From my eighth year I've been seeing cinema" and recalls that his earliest interest towards cinema grew after watching films of M. K. Thyagaraja Bhagavathar, then the Superstar of Tamil cinema.
 At the age of twelve he was drawn to theatre and drama, which eventually helped him develop an interest in acting, writing and directing amateur plays.
 His obsession towards theatre continued even while doing his graduation (in Zoology) at the Annamalai University, as he regularly took part in stage plays.
 After completing his graduation in 1949, he started his career as a school teacher in Muthupet, Tiruvarur district.
 In 1950, he moved to Madras (now Chennai) and joined the Accountant General's office as an apprentice clerk, and during this time he joined "United Amateur Artistes", an amateur drama company.
 Soon he formed his own troupe and it was during this time he came to prominence as an amateur playwright with Major Chandrakanth, written in English.
 As the scope of English was highly limited in Madras, he re-wrote the play in Tamil, which ultimately became a "sensation" among the people.
 Balachander's acting troupe consisted of people from the Tamil film industry such as Major Sundarrajan, Nagesh, Srikanth and Sowcar Janaki.
 Sunderrajan appeared in over 900 films, Nagesh in over 1,000, Sreekanth in more than 200 films, and Sowcar Janaki appeared in more than 350 films.
 Other plays written by Balachander include Server Sundaram (Waiter Sundaram), Neerkumizhi (Water Bubble), Mezhuguvarthi (Candle), Naanal (Tall Grass) and Navagraham (Nine Planets).
 All these produced and directed by him, were received well by the critics.